 Dear colleagues and friends,

-The VIIth edition of Recent Advances in Neonatal Medicine 2014* was dedicated to my friend Prof. Tore Curstedt, MD, PhD, Stockholm, one of the most prominent European scientists in surfactant research.
-Recent Advances in Neonatal Medicine has become the largest scientific and educational forum outside the United States of America.
+The VIIIth International Symposium Recent Advances in Neonatal Medicine 2017 has been dedicated to my friend Bo Sun, MD, PhD, Shanghai, one of the leading Asian scientists in neonatology.
+Recent Advances in Neonatal Medicine has become one of the largest scientific and educational conferences outside the United States of America.

-I hope you can join us at another “Recent Advances in Neonatal Medicine” and I am looking forward to welcome you to Würzburg in October 2017.
+This response and numerous positive comments are highly motivating, and I hope you can join us at another “Recent Advances in Neonatal Medicine” in 2020.